 While many model railroaders started the hobby with the traditional Lionel circle of track, I started building models (airplanes, tanks, ships, and cars) fairly young.
 I was around 12 years old when I received an Athearn train set for Christmas.
 I soon had the track set up on a piece of plywood and started building scenery from paper grocery bags and paste.
-But, frustration set in when I couldn't figure out how to gap and wire turnouts.
+But, frustration set in when I couldn't afford turnouts.
 The track I needed was also beyond the limits of my allowance and part-time job and I eventually gave up on model railroading and returned to building plastic models.

 For reasons I don't recall, I decided to get back into model railroading in 1965.
 I was married at the time and had a fairly good job, but funds for a hobby were very limited.
 But I found a track plan in Model Railroader magazine for a very small switchback layout that was probably less than 5 feet long and a couple feet wide.
 Hoping to save money, I purchased a turnout "kit" rather than a prefab turnout with an insulated frog.
 The "kit" was certainly cheaper but, after spending hours installing it on handlaid ties and "tweaking" it, I realized that I could handlay a turnout from scratch faster.
 That revelation provided a solution to getting back into the hobby with limited funds.
 Rather than take an approach which provided the fastest path to a finished layout, I could spend my limited funds on rail, spikes, and ties (rather than prefab track and turnouts) and spend more time on the hobby.
 Thus, my expenditures per hour of hobby time were quite low.
 Likewise, I could scratchbuild the structures and cars I wanted rather than buying kits, further trading enjoyment with limited funds over immediate gratification.